Natxo González

 José Ignacio 'Natxo' González Sáenz (born 29 July 1966) is a Spanish football manager and former player who played as a midfielder.
+He is the current manager of UE Sant Andreu.

 After a brief playing career as an amateur, he began coaching and led Alavés to the Segunda División in 2013, where he also led Reus, Zaragoza, Deportivo La Coruña and Málaga.
 Abroad, he had brief spells in the top leagues of Portugal and Bolivia.
 Since June 2025, he is the head coach of Sant Andreu.

 Football career

 González finished his football career at the age of 20, after only playing amateur football.
 After starting out as a manager at the same level he took charge of Deportivo Alavés' youth setup in 1994, being promoted to the B-team in 1997.

 In 2004, after a year in the club's board, González was appointed at CF Reus Deportiu, being promoted to Segunda División B at the end of the 2004–05 campaign.
 In his only season in the third tier the Catalans finished 17th, being relegated back to Tercera División in the last matchday.

 In June 2007, González signed with UE Sant Andreu, also in Catalonia and the fourth division.
 He achieved promotion at the first attempt and, four years later, was relieved of his duties due to financial problems.

-On 14 June 2012, after nearly a year away from club duty, González was appointed Deportivo Alavés' manager, being promoted to Segunda División at the end of the season.
+On 14 June 2012, after nearly a year away from club duty, González was appointed as manager of Alavés, being promoted to Segunda División at the end of the season.
 He renewed his contract on 7 June 2013, eventually appearing in his first professional match on 16 August, a 0–1 away defeat against Girona FC.

 González was sacked on 3 December 2013, with the club second from bottom in Segunda División.
-On 1 June of the following year he returned to Reus, now in the third level.
+On 1 June of the following year, he returned to Reus, now in the third level.

-On 8 June 2015, González renewed with Reus for a further year.
+On 8 June 2015, González renewed his contract with Reus for a further year.
 During the 2015–16 campaign, he led the club to the round of 32 of Copa del Rey, being knocked out by Atlético Madrid, and also reached the promotion play-offs after Reus finished first in its group; in the play-offs, the club defeated Racing de Santander in a 4–0 win on aggregate, and achieved promotion to the second level for the first time ever.